What is Diaphragmatic Breathing?

 Shallow breathing (the opposite of diaphragmatic breathing) is part of the typical stress response.
 Diaphragmatic breathing is also called belly breathing or abdominal breathing.
 It is a breathing technique that encourages relaxation and enables you to take a full breath.

-The average person takes 5 breaths in 30-40 seconds.
+The average person takes 5 breaths in 30-40 seconds when practicing diaphragmatic breathing.
 This will break the stress cycle.
 It doesn’t take a lot of time.
 I recommend building up to 1 minute in each session.

 How is diaphragmatic breathing done?

 - either lay down with your knees bent or sit.
 If you are sitting, tuck in your chin and sit with a straight spine.
 Put one hand on your belly and the other hand on your chest

 - breathe in through the nose for three counts and expand your belly so it pushes against your hand on your belly.
 The hand on your chest should not move

 - breathe out through the nose for three counts and your belly should recede, against the hand on your belly.
 Feel like you are sinking into the ground or the chair.